DAHP synthase: Biological function

 Carbon flow into the shikimate pathway in plants is regulated by transcriptional control.
 This method is also found in bacteria, but feedback inhibition is more prevalent.
 In plants, as the plants progressed through the growth cycle, the activity of DAHP synthase changed.

+Since DAHP synthase is required for the production of essential aromatic amino acids such as tyrosine, phenylalanine, and tryptophan.
+Aromatic amino acids are necessary for protein synthesis.
+Without a functioning DAHP synthase, the cell will not have sufficient resources to synthesize proteins.

+Clinical use of inhibitors for the Shikimate Pathway in bacteria control or slow the growth of parasites.
+Inhibition could potentially act as an antimicrobial for specific parasites such as Toxoplasma gondii, Plasmodium falciparum, and Cryptosporidium parvum.

+A study on DAHP oxime revealed that it is a good inhibitor for DAHP synthase and can be implemented for antimicrobial purposes.
+DAHP oxime is considered a phosphate mimic, meaning it resembles a phosphate group's atom and electron distribution.
+Because DAHP oxime is a phosphate group mimic, it can occupy the active site space similarly.
+Interactions between 2 water molecules and three active site amino acids, R165, R2234, and K181 allowed the inhibitor to occupy the active site residues in DAHP synthase.
+Stabilization of the transition state increases the affinity for the inhibitor, effectively inhibiting DAHP synthase from functioning.
+It was also found that DAHP oxime is competitive with the cofactor ion manganese.
+When DAHP oxime was bound, manganese could not bind.
+Researchers continue to study methods of inhibition of the shikimate pathway to prevent the growth of parasitic microbes.
+Inhibiting the first enzyme of this pathway would prevent vital amino acids from being synthesized, halting the production of proteins and slowing growth.

 Catalytic activity

 Metal ions are required in order for DAHP synthase to catalyze reactions.
 In DAHP synthase, it has been shown that binding site contains patterns of cysteine and histidine residues bound to metal ions in a Cys-X-X-His fashion.

 It has been shown that, in general, DAHP synthases require a bivalent metal ion cofactor in order for the enzyme to function properly.
 Metal ions that can function as cofactors include Mn2+, Fe2+, Co2+, Zn2+, Cu2+, and Ca2+.
 Studies have suggested that one metal ion bonds to each monomer of DAHP synthase.

 The reaction catalyzed by DAHP synthase is shown below.